Skip to content

 Does DCAA require monthly financial reporting?

-DCAA considers monthly book closing a best practice and expects contractors to capture all expenses at least monthly per the Pre-Award Accounting System Adequacy Checklist.
-The DFARS Business Systems rules require accounting systems to segregate direct and indirect costs monthly for proper allocation.
+The DCAA Pre-Award Accounting System Adequacy Checklist requires contractors to capture all expenses at least monthly.
+DFARS 252.242-7006 requires accounting systems to segregate direct and indirect costs accurately.
+Monthly monitoring is the standard interval in practice to maintain that segregation without errors compounding across quarters.
 An inadequate month-end close process raises red flags during floor checks and accounting system audits.

 Can QuickBooks produce the reports a government contractor needs?